Château Carbonnieux 2025

 The estate

 Founded in 1234, Château Carbonnieux is one of the oldest estates in Bordeaux.
 Located on the outskirts of the city, this historic property covers 200 hectares, including 100 hectares of vineyards.
-Now managed by the Perrin family (Philibert, Eric and Christine), the estate has established itself among the most prestigious names in the region.
+Now managed by the Perrin family (Philibert, Eric, and Christine), the estate has established its name among the most prestigious in the region.
 Recognized as a Grand Cru Classé de Graves in 1959 for both its red and white wines, the château stands out for its strong environmental commitment and exceptional terroir, producing wines of great elegance.

 The vineyard

-The vineyard dedicated to white wines extends over 45 hectares within the Pessac-Léognan appellation.
-The vines, averaging 30 years of age, thrive on a mosaic of complex soils composed of Garonne gravels and clay-limestone soils.
-The estate is a true pioneer in sustainable viticulture, with a quarter of its plots farmed organically.
+The vineyard dedicated to white wines covers 45 hectares within the Pessac-Léognan appellation.
+The vines, averaging 30 years of age, thrive on a mosaic of complex soils composed of Garonne gravel and clay-limestone.
+The estate is a true pioneer of sustainable viticulture, with a quarter of its plots farmed organically.

 The vintage

-The year 2025 is characterized by extreme climatic conditions.
-After early budburst at the end of March and a particularly dry spring, the growing cycle progressed steadily.
+The year 2025 is marked by extreme climatic conditions.
+After an early budburst at the end of March and a particularly dry spring, the growing cycle progressed steadily.
 Flowering occurred quickly and evenly in mid-May.
 The summer proved very hot and almost rainless.
-Some welcome rainfall in mid-July encouraged a rapid and complete véraison, before a scorching early August and a low crop load accelerated ripening.
+Some welcome rainfall in mid-July encouraged a complete and rapid veraison, before a scorching early August and a low grape load accelerated ripening.

 Winemaking and aging

-Harvesting by hand took place from August 19 to September 4.
-In the cellar, Château Carbonnieux Blanc 2025 benefits from slow and gentle pneumatic pressing under inert gas, followed by cold settling.
-The must is then divided into 23 separate lots.
-Aging lasts 10 months, with regular bâtonnage, in 225- and 400-liter barrels as well as 30- and 50-hectoliter vats, including 10% new oak.
+Manual harvests took place from August 19 to September 4.
+In the cellar, Château Carbonnieux Blanc 2025 undergoes slow and gentle pneumatic pressing under inert gas, followed by cold settling.
+The must is then divided into 23 distinct batches.
+Aging lasts 10 months, with regular bâtonnage, in 225- and 400-liter barrels as well as 30- and 50-hectoliter foudres, including 10% new oak.
+Alcohol: 14% vol.

 Grape varieties

-Château Carbonnieux Blanc 2025 is made from 55% sauvignon blanc and 45% sémillon.
+Château Carbonnieux Blanc 2025 is composed of 55% Sauvignon Blanc and 45% Sémillon.